jpic8/library/README.md

 Delete []

 2/21/22 -- finally circled back and finished the functionality for this one.
 Pulling data from the HTML forms not as complicated as I originally throught.
 Fun project which should serve as a good base for the next one which is the to-do list.

+2/23/22 -- added some basic form validation per a later Form Validation course with Javascript lesson in The Odin Project curriculum